erikgrinaker/toydb/docs/examples.md

 ## Transactions

 toyDB supports ACID transactions via MVCC-based snapshot isolation.
-This provides atomic transactions with good isolation without taking out locks or writes blocking reads.
-As a basic example, the below transaction is rolled back without taking effect:
+This provides atomic transactions with good isolation, without taking out locks or writes blocking reads.
+As a basic example, the below transaction is rolled back without taking effect, as opposed to `COMMIT` which would make it permanent:

 ```sql
 toydb> BEGIN;